 Our energy system continues to evolve.
 This means new challenges for both municipalities and distribution system operators.
-But at the same time, innovative technologies and solutions offer new opportunities, for example at the grid edge and in smart buildings.
+But at the same time, innovative, digital technologies and solutions offer new opportunities for decarbonization as well as for boosting resource and energy efficiency - for example at the grid edge and in smart buildings.

 From energy utility to infrastructure provider with a focus on the public

 The growing relevance of electricity in a world characterized by electrification, automation, and digitalization poses new challenges for municipalities in increasingly distributed energy systems in particular.